 '''

+$ coverage html --help

+Usage: coverage html [options] [modules]

+Create an HTML report of the coverage of the files.
+Each file gets its own

+page, with the source decorated to show executed, excluded, and missed lines.

+Options:

+--contexts=REGEX1,REGEX2,...

+Only display data from lines covered in the given

+contexts.
+Accepts Python regexes, which must be

+quoted.

+-d DIR, --directory=DIR

 Write the output files to DIR.

+--data-file=INFILE

+Read coverage data for report generation from this

+file.
+Defaults to '.coverage'. [env: COVERAGE_FILE]

 --fail-under=MIN

 Exit with a status of 2 if the total coverage is less

 than MIN.

 -i, --ignore-errors

 Ignore errors while reading source files.

 --include=PAT1,PAT2,...

 Include only files whose paths match one of these

 patterns.
 Accepts shell-style wildcards, which must be

 quoted.

 Omit files whose paths match one of these patterns.

 --omit=PAT1,PAT2,...

 Accepts shell-style wildcards, which must be guoted.

+--precision=N

 Number of digits after the decimal point to display

---precision=N

 for reported coverage percentages.

+-q, --quiet

+Don't print messages about what is happening.

 --show-contexts

 Show contexts for covered lines.

 --skip-covered

 Skip files with 100% coverage.

 --no-skip-covered

 Disable --skip-covered.

---skip-emptv
+--skip-empty

 Skip files with no code.

---title=TITLE

-A text string to use as the title on the HTML.

---debug=0PTS

-Debug options, separated by commas. [env:

-COVERAGE_DEBUG]

--h, --help

-Get help on this command.

---rcfile=RCFILE

-Specify configuration file.
-By default '.coveragerc',

-'setup.cfg', 'tox.ini', and 'pyproject.toml' are

-tried. [env: COVERAGE_RCFILE]

 '''